Vectorized/solady/README.md

-├─ LibMap — "Library for storage of packed unsigned integers" ├─ MinHeapLib — "Library for managing a min-heap in storage" ├─ RedBlackTreeLib — "Library for managing a red-black-tree in storage" ├─ Multicallable — "Contract that enables a single call to call multiple methods on itself" ├─ GasBurnerLib — "Library for burning gas without reverting" ├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values" ├─ DynamicBufferLib — "Library for buffers with automatic capacity resizing"
+├─ LibMap — "Library for storage of packed unsigned integers" ├─ MinHeapLib — "Library for managing a min-heap in storage" ├─ RedBlackTreeLib — "Library for managing a red-black-tree in storage" ├─ GasBurnerLib — "Library for burning gas without reverting" ├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values" ├─ DynamicBufferLib — "Library for buffers with automatic capacity resizing"